Triage Lavoir de Péronnes lez Binche

 THE ABANDONED COAL PLANT IN BELGIUM

 This is ‘Triage Lavoir de Péronnes lez Binche’.
 The coal sorting and washing plant was finished in 1954.
 Coal coming from the mines of Péronnes, Ressaix and Trivières was processed here.
-It was capable processing over 3.000 tons of coal daily.
+It was capable of processing over 3 thousand tons of coal daily.
 The plant was built with the assistance and appropriations of the Marshall Plan.

 2016